-41ang being a conceptual network implies that representations try to factor out pure morpho-syntactic differences on the word level.3 This avoidance of types is in contrast to lexicographic practice, both traditional or symbolic computational, that splits usages of words by parts of speech.
+41ang contains a single concept where two words differ only in their parts of speech, e.g. action nouns are the same concept as the verbal stem, since 41ang describes the conceptual meaning.
+This approach obviously deviates from Montague grammar, where syntactic types correspond to semantic types.
+41ang being a conceptual network implies that representations try to factor out pure morpho-syntactic differences on the word level.2 This avoidance of types is in contrast to lexicographic practice, both traditional or symbolic computational, that splits usages of words by parts-of-speech.
+Furthermore, unlike in Conceptual Structures (Jackendoff (1972, 1990), Section 2.3.5), our concepts are free of semantic type as well.

-The 4lang approach to the lexicon is illustrated by the phenomenon that a great part of the English core vocabulary consists of words that appear as nouns and verbs as well, with semantically equivalent meanings ($divorce_N$ is exactly the situations where some people $divorce_V$).
-The corresponding pairs in Hungarian are derivational ones: remaining with the same example, the noun $v\acute{a}l$ - $\acute{a}s$ is derived from the verb $v\acute{a}l(ik)$ by a compositional suffix.
+The 4lang approach to the lexicon can be illustrated in relation to the phenomenon that a great part of the English core vocabulary consists of words that appear as nouns and verbs as well, with semantically equivalent meanings: a divorce_N is exactly a situation when some people divorce_V.
+The corresponding pairs in Hungarian are derivational ones: remaining with the same example, the noun vál-ás is derived from the verb vál(ik) by a compositional suffix.